 pregnancy and usually goes away after your baby is born.
 It may come back if you have

-Diabetes insipidus can be caused by conditions such as:
+Diabetes insipidus can be caused by

 - A hypothalamus gland that doesn’t make

 pituitary gland during surgery or radiation therapy